Register now to learn more about Rezdiffra at an upcoming US National Panel Discussion

 Geriatric Use

-No overall differences in effectiveness but numerically higher incidence of adverse reactions have been observed in patients ≥65 years of age compared to younger adult patients.
+Numerically higher incidence of adverse reactions have been observed in patients ≥65 years of age compared to younger adult patients.

 Renal Impairment

-The recommended dosage in patients with mild or moderate renal impairment is the same as in patients with normal kidney function.
 Rezdiffra has not been studied in patients with severe renal impairment.

 Hepatic Impairment

 Avoid use in patients with decompensated cirrhosis (consistent with moderate to severe hepatic impairment).
-Moderate or severe hepatic impairment (Child-Pugh Class B or C) increases resmetirom Cmax and AUC, which may increase the risk of adverse reactions.
+Moderate or severe hepatic impairment (Child-Pugh Class B or C) may increase the risk of adverse reactions.

 INDICATION

-Rezdiffra is indicated in conjunction with diet and exercise for the treatment of adults with noncirrhotic nonalcoholic steatohepatitis (NASH) with moderate to advanced liver fibrosis (consistent with stages F2 to F3 fibrosis).
+Rezdiffra is indicated in conjunction with diet and exercise for the treatment of adults with noncirrhotic metabolic dysfunction-associated steatohepatitis (MASH) with moderate to advanced liver fibrosis (consistent with stages F2 to F3 fibrosis).

-This indication is approved under accelerated approval based on improvement of NASH and fibrosis.
+This indication is approved under accelerated approval based on improvement of MASH and fibrosis.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.

 Limitation of Use: Avoid use in patients with decompensated cirrhosis.